 Grease the eggplant and roast it uniformly on fire so that the skin is charred and splits.
 Keep turning to cook uniformly.
 Remove and place it on a flat sieve placed over a plate.
 This arrangement will catch the juice of the brinjal in the plate without the charred skin bits.

 When it cool enough to handle, slowly peel the charred skin off.
+The charred skin will come off very easily if the smoked eggplant is covered for a while – 5-10 minutes.
 You should be able to do this easily leaving the brown parts clung to eggplant.
 They are the tasty portions.
 Chop the eggplant roughly.
 Set aside.

 Preparing the vegan coriander pesto:

-In a mortar, put in the chopped garlic, green chillies, ginger and coriander.
+Place chopped garlic, green chillies, ginger and coriander in a mortar.
 Crush uniformly with a pestle for two minutes.
 Now add the pinenuts or walnuts and salt to taste along with a tbsp. of sesame oil.
 You may use olive oil if you want.
 Keep crushing with the pestle till you get a coarse paste.
 Set aside.

 Heat 1 tbsp. oil in a kadhai or heavy vessel.
 Add cumin seeds and allow to splutter.